GOP Governors in Spiking States Strain for Silver Linings

 “We're Republicans, we're conservative and we don't want to increase restrictions on business, we don't want to increase mandates and the only way you can navigate through this crisis is by simply making sure that we have individual discipline," Hutchinson told his cabinet last week.

-Associated Press writers Sean Murphy, Ken Miller, Jim Salter, David Kolpack, Scott McFetridge and Stephen Groves contributed to this report.
+DeMillo reported from Little Rock, Ark.
+Associated Press writers Sean Murphy and Ken Miller in Oklahoma City, Jim Salter in St. Louis, David Kolpack in Fargo, North Dakota, Scott McFetridge in Des Moines, and Stephen Groves in Sioux Falls, South Dakota, contributed to this report